By using this site, you agree to the Privacy Policy and Terms of Use.

 Which nutrients are better preserved in frozen produce?

-Vitamin C and vitamin E show particularly good retention in frozen vegetables and fruits.
-These water-soluble and fat-soluble vitamins remain stable under frozen storage conditions.
+The UC Davis study found that vitamin C and vitamin E show particularly good retention in frozen vegetables and fruits.
+These vitamins remain stable under frozen storage conditions.

 When should I choose fresh over frozen produce?